Board overview¶

 Note

-The recommended power supply voltage negotiated with the USB-C PD controller for power sink mode is 15VDC or 20VDC for rev. >= 1.1.8.
-If you plan to power up the Jetson Orin Baseboard through the USB PD source, make sure it provides at least 45W of power for stable operation.
+The recommended power supply voltage negotiated with the USB-C PD controller for power sink mode is 20VDC (15VDC for board revisions <= 1.3.0).
+If you plan to power up the Jetson Orin Baseboard through the USB PD source, make sure it meets power requirements for stable operation.

 USB-C Power Delivery controller configuration¶